Ksushis/getting-and-cleaning-data-course-project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+More details about the dataset and the cleaning process in [Codebook] (https://github.com/Ksushis/getting-and-cleaning-data-course-project/blob/master/Codebook.md).
+The script itself contains extensive comments for each step.

 The tidy dataset created by the script is tidydataset data.frame with 68 columns with the following names:

 ActivityLabel